pelias/documentation/data-sources.md

 # Deprecated Sources
-Certain data sources have previously been supported by Mapzen Search but are no longer offered part of the core service and have been superseded by a new data source.
+Certain data sources used to be supported by Mapzen Search but are no longer offered part of the core service and have been superseded by a new data source.

 ## Quattroshapes

 `sources=quattroshapes` | `sources=qs`

-Quattroshapes was previously used by Mapzen Search and its use was discontinued in April 2016.
+Quattroshapes used to be supported by Mapzen Search and its use was discontinued in April 2016.

 It has been replaced by Who's on First, which continues to provide global administrative place data (countries, regions, counties, cities) and administrative lookup (_"what country, region, and city is this address part of?"_).